-Boy and a Balloon is a truly unique and dynamic ‘folk-centred’ indie band focused around four multi-instrumentalists .
-Taking major influence from musical icons from their troubadour heroes of the 40’s right up to the 70’s, Boy And A Balloon is about the innocent and inevitable loss of something human, precious and innocent – so apparent in today’s fast paced and overwhelming technological world.
+Under the moniker Boy and a Balloon, multi-instrumentalist Alex Hall is ‘folk-centred’ indie artist who writes and sings songs which aim to transcend generations.
+Taking major influence from musical icons from his troubadour heroes of the 40’s right up to the 70’s, Boy And A Balloon is about the innocent and inevitable loss of something human, precious and innocent – so apparent in today’s fast paced and overwhelming technological world.

-Sometimes cerebral, sometimes serious – and yet – sometimes through genre, country, sometimes synth pop, Boy And A Balloon is ultimately versatile, honest and witty songwriting shaped in a form which has a poke at you, puts an arm round you, makes you grin, makes you sad then makes you tap your foot again – just like all those classics did come before Don Mclean said the music died.
+Sometimes cerebral, sometimes serious – and yet, through genre, sometimes country, sometimes synth pop, Boy And A Balloon is ultimately versatile, honest and witty songwriting shaped in a form which makes you tap your foot, has a poke at you, puts an arm round you, makes you grin, makes you sad then makes you tap your foot again – just like all those classics did come before Don Mclean said the music died.

 Using a DIY approach for live shows, Hall – as well as playing piano and trumpet, teams up with Leo Polchar (Cello/Mandolin), Fillip Johansson (Guitar/Vox) and Martha MacBean (Cello/Vocals/Bass) to create the core of the live sound – resulting in exciting and sometimes unexpected live performances.